reinhart1010/nix/docs/en/common/duplicity.md

 ---
 # duplicity

-Creates incremental, compressed, encrypted and versioned backups.
+Create incremental, compressed, encrypted and versioned backups.
 Can also upload the backups to a variety of backend services.
 More information: <http://duplicity.nongnu.org>.